 Meals are served cafeteria style.
 A full-service breakfast or lunch, offering a variety of hot and cold entrees including soup at lunch, is provided.
 Dinner consists of a choice of entrees, salad bar, and dessert.
 Coffee, tea and snacks are available throughout the day.
 Medical dietary needs can be accommodated with advance notice at the time of registration.
 Note - Bagged lunches are available upon request for off campus courses or departing students.
 Dinner (for students arriving the evening before) or breakfast (for 1pm start times) may not be available.
 Serving hours are:

 Breakfast - 7:00 am - 7:45 am

 Lunch - 12:00 noon - 12:45 pm

 Dinner - 5:30 pm - 6:15 pm

 Resident students may check in after 5pm on the evening preceding an 8am class start - dinner is not served that night without prior arrangement.
 For classes starting at 1pm, check in time is after 11am the same day - no lunch is served on check-in day.

 Rooms are equipped with bed linens, blankets, pillows, towels, soap, a radio/alarm clock and phones.
 Televisions are located in common areas.
 The Academy does not have a laundry facility.

 The buildings are non-smoking.
 Alcohol is not allowed in the buildings or on the grounds of the Academy.
-However, the Chief of Fire Academy has the discretion to issue a group permit to serve alcohol on the site for a time-limited particular event.
 Dress is informal.
 Any special clothing requirements will be detailed in your acceptance notice.